keikawa/keikawa/README.md

 ### 👋 Hi there

-I am Keisuke Kawahara, an Assistant Professor at Institute of Science Tokyo (formerly Tokyo Institute of Technology), Japan.
+I am Keisuke Kawahara, an Assistant Professor at Institute of Science Tokyo.
-My interests include high-speed electornic and photonic integrated circuit design.
+I’m interested in electornic and photonic integrated circuit.

 ### 🛠️ Chip Gallery